rijuvenator/DisplacedDimuons/Analysis/README.md

 <a name="runall"></a>
 ### runAll.py
 **runAll.py** is a general batch/parallel submitter script for analyzers derived from _Analyzer.py_.
-It manages the command line arguments for the python script given as the first argument, and submits either to LXBATCH (default) or locally with GNU `parallel`, given the optional parameter `--local`.
+It manages the command line arguments for the python script given as the first argument, and submits either to LXBATCH (default), locally with GNU `parallel` (given the optional parameter `--local`) or to the HEPHY batch system (given the optional parameter `--hephy`).

 The `--samples` parameter is a string subset of `S2BD`, controlling whether this particular instance should run on
   * **S**ignal (`4Mu`)